iterative/dvc.org/content/docs/command-reference/exp/show.md

 - `--sort-by <name>` - sort experiments by the specified metric or param (`name`).
 Only one visible column (either metric or param) can be used for sorting.
 This only affects the ordering of experiments derived from the same parent commit.
 Parent commits are always sorted chronologically.
+When combined with the `--html` flag, `name` will be used to set the color of the lines in parallel coordinates plot.

 - `--sort-order {asc,desc}` - sort order to use with `--sort-by`.
 Defaults to ascending (`asc`).